 - 5. Move engine control switch (Figure 10, Item 6) to PRIME & RUN (Figure 10, Item 4). - 6.
 Allow fuel pump to complete priming of fuel injector pump before proceeding.
-Listen for fuel pump to stop operating.
+Fuel pump operation is audible.

 The default starting position for the UNIT PARALLEL switch (Figure 10, Item 10) is [UNIT].
-If the DCS reports the unit is in [PARALLEL], notify field maintenance.
+If the DCS reports the unit is in [parallel], notify field maintenance.
 Failure to comply will cause damage to equipment.

-- 7. Ensure voltage selection moveable board (Figure 8, Item 5) located inside the output box is positioned to match required voltage output. - 8.
+- 7. Ensure voltage selection board located inside the output box is positioned to match voltage requirements. - 8.
 Ensure BATTLESHORT switch (Figure 10, Item 9) is in the OFF position. - 9.
 Push PANEL LIGHTS switch (Figure 10, Item 1) when illumination is required.